olympus999/godaddy-microbusiness-density-forecasting/README.md

 # Readme

-Testing bayesian bayesian global optimization with gaussian processes for selecting features, feature engineering and model parameter optimization - all at once.
+Testing bayesian global optimization with gaussian processes for selecting features, feature engineering and model parameter optimization - all at once.

 starter.ipynb - containing the code to run the optimization.